-Buying DVC vs Renting DVC
+Buying vs Renting Points

 The buying versus renting conundrum comes up constantly in life.
 We make this decision with our homes, with our cars, and now with DVC.

 Rent when you want to rent and if you have year where you don’t go to Disney at all, you’ve just saved the money from that year plus you’ve saved on maintenance fees.

 Perhaps one year you need a 3-bedroom villa to accommodate a family reunion and the next year, it’s just two of you and you want to stay at the Disney Pop Century…you may have just saved a bundle.

-The renting DVC is the same Experience
+The renting Disney Vacation Club is the same Experience

 In addition to looking at the numbers, it’s important to note that you will effectively receive the same DVC experience as the “renter’ of points as you might as the “owner” of points.

 As you enjoy the property amenities, swim in the pools, dine in the restaurants, you will quickly realize the experience is the same for everyone there.

 Want to stay in a studio on the Savannah with a kitchenette?

 Want to spoil yourself at the Polynesian with a great pool and easy access to the monorail for the short trip the Magic Kingdom?

 You think you want to commit to the next 43 years of a Disney World vacation every year but not sure you want to spend the money?
 DVC rental is a break-even way to find out.

-Final thoughts on DVC
+Final thoughts on Disney Vacation Club

 Give DVC Rental a Shot!